trixi-framework/Trixi.jl/docs/src/overview.md

-We explicitly encourage people interested in Trixi to have a look at the [examples](https://github.com/trixi-framework/Trixi.jl/blob/main/examples) bundled with Trixi to get an impression of what's possible and the general look and feel of Trixi.
+We explicitly encourage people interested in Trixi to have a look at the [examples](https://github.com/trixi-framework/Trixi.jl/blob/main/examples) bundled with Trixi to get an impression of what is possible and the general look and feel of Trixi.
-Before doing that, it is usually good to have an idea of [how to visualize numerical results](@ref visualization).
+Before doing that, it is usually good to get an idea of [how to visualize numerical results](@ref visualization).

 If you like learning by doing, looking at the tutorials and trying to mix your own elixirs based thereon is probably a good next step.
-Otherwise, you can go to the documentation of Trixi's basic building blocks.
+Otherwise, you can further dig into the documentation by looking at Trixi's basic building blocks.